JUDICIAL CRISIS 1988- A TRAGEDY STAGED BY THE BAR

 INTERFERENCE IN THE OFFICE AS OPPOSED TO THE EXERCISE OF POWER

-Interference in any of the three arms of government by the other is generally perceived as being detrimental to the independent and efficient functioning of government as it has the potential to erode not just the independence of each of the three arms of government producing potentially undesirable outcomes that in theory could lead to a dictatorship.
+Interference in any of the three arms of government by the other is generally perceived as being detrimental to the independent and efficient functioning of government.
+It has the potential to erode the independence of each of the three arms of government producing potentially undesirable outcomes that in theory could lead to a dictatorship.

 50 WAYS TO LEAVE YOUR LOVER